microprediction/muid/README.md

 If you are not convinced by logic, in place of the default method=uuid.uuid4 you can supply a method of generating candidate unique identifiers with even longer string representations - for example concatenating a UUID with the last min_len characters of another independent UUID.

+# Scrabble fans

+If you enjoy generating words using vowels a,c,e,o and consonants c,b,d,f,s,l,t then please do contribute pull requests for https://github.com/microprediction/muid/blob/master/muid/corpus.py